 The Geotechnica 2026 conference will be asking some thorny questions this year with the aim of breaking down barriers to change and growth.

-Each session will start with a talk providing essential information related to the subject.
-This will be followed by a panel discussion where audience participation is key and openly welcomed.
+The sessions have been carefully chosen to stimulate discussion and where required debate and each session will start with a talk related to the subject.
+During the panel discussion, audience participation is key and openly welcomed.
 The panel of experts will discuss each subject in an open, frank and honest environment and provide an insight into the challenges and problems.
-They will encourage live questions and the group will hope to break down myths, provide expert advice and discuss potential actions which could be taken to keep moving the industry forward.
+They will encourage and answer live questions and the group will hope to break down myths, provide expert advice and discuss potential actions which could be taken to keep moving the industry forward.

 Ten years ago, the original AGS/BDA Task Force produced a Spotlight on the Industry survey that caused a stir within the ground investigation industry by asking whether its investigation techniques were fit for purpose.
 Now, ten years later, Geotechnica will be asking that same question to determine whether positive changes have been made in the last decade.